BBMRI-cz/NGS-data-FAIRification/README.md

 ## Code

-Code of this project is separeted into three parts (repositories):
+Code of this project is separeted into three main parts (repositories):
 1. [Pseudonymiser](https://github.com/BBMRI-cz/data-catalogue-pseudonymisation)

   This repository takes care of pseudonymisation and collecting clinical information from the BBM export.